YueGroup/yuegroup.github.io/_pages/people.md

 <strong>Postdocs:</strong> We are actively recruiting candidates to apply for the <a href='https://science.ai.cornell.edu/schmidt-postdoc-fellows/' style='color: #A1CF8D;'>Schmidt AI in Science Postdoctoral Fellowship</a>, <a href='https://postdocs.cornell.edu/prospective-postdocs/cornell-postdoctoral-fellowship-programs/' style='color: #A1CF8D;'>Cornell internal postdoc fellowships</a>, and <a href='https://research.jhu.edu/rdt/funding-opportunities/postdoctoral/' style='color: #A1CF8D;'>external postdoc fellowships</a>.
 Candidates skilled in <em><strong>ML and data science</strong></em> in particular are strongly encouraged to apply.
 </p>
 <p style="font-size: 18px;">
-<strong>Grad students:</strong> All prospective students must apply for admission to the <a href='https://www.cheme.cornell.edu/cbe/academics/graduate-programs/phd/phd-admissions' style='color: #A1CF8D;'>Cornell CBE department</a> before joining a research group.
-We welcome interested students from chemical engineering, chemistry, materials science, computer science, and beyond!
+<strong>Grad students:</strong> We welcome interested students from chemical engineering, chemistry, materials science, computer science, and beyond!
+All prospective grad students must apply for admission through the <a href='https://www.cheme.cornell.edu/cbe/academics/graduate-programs' style='color: #A1CF8D;'>Cornell Graduate School</a> before joining a research group.
 </p>
 </div>
 </div>